The strong predictable representation property in initially enlarged filtrations under the density hypothesis: Proofs and auxiliary results

 \begin{cor} The process $\Shat=(\Shat_t)_{t\geq0}$ is a local martingale on $(\widehat{\Omega},\oFF,\oPP)$. \end{cor} \begin{proof} Since $(S_t)_{t\geq0}\in\Mloc(\prob,\FF)$, there exists a sequence $\{\tau_n\}_{n\in\N}$ of $\FF$-stopping times increasing $\prob$-a.s. to infinity such that $S^{\tau_n}\in\M(\prob,\FF)$, for all $n\in\N$.
 Letting $\widehat{\tau}_n(x,\omega):=\tau_n(\omega)$, for all $(x,\omega)\in\widehat{\Omega}$, it holds that $ \{(x,\omega)\in\widehat{\Omega} : \widehat{\tau}_n(x,\omega)\leq t\} = E \times \{\omega\in\Omega : \tau_n(\omega)\leq t\} \in \oF_t $, for all $t\in\Real_+$ and $n\in\N$, so that $\{\widehat{\tau}_n\}_{n\in\N}$ are $\oFF$-stopping times.
 Since $\Shat_{\widehat{\tau}_n\wedge t}=S_{\tau_n\wedge t}$ and $(S_{\tau_n\wedge t})_{t\geq0}\in\M(\prob,\FF)$, Lemma \ref{lem:EI_mart} implies that $(\Shat_{\widehat{\tau}_n\wedge t})_{t\geq0}\in\M(\oPP,\oFF)$, for all $n\in\N$, thus proving the claim. \end{proof}

-We are now in a position to prove that the predictable representation property of the local martingale $S$ on $\basisp$ can be transferred onto the product space $(\widehat{\Omega},\oFF,\oPP)$.
-This is the content of Lemma \ref{lem:PRP_prod} below, which can be regarded as an extension of \cite[Theorem 4.7]{EsmImk} to a general local martingale setting.
-As a preliminary, we recall the following characterization of the strong predictable representation property (see \cite[Corollary 4.12]{MR542115} and also \cite[Theorem 13.5]{MR1219534} for the one-dimensional case), formulated on a generic filtered probability space $(\Omega',\A',\FF',\prob')$.
+We are now in a position to prove that the predictable representation property of $S$ on $\basisp$ can be transferred onto the product space $(\widehat{\Omega},\oFF,\oPP)$.
+This is the content of Lemma \ref{lem:PRP_prod} below, which can be regarded as an extension of \cite[Theorem 4.13]{EsmImk} to a general setting.
+As a preliminary, we recall the following well-known characterization of the strong predictable representation property (see \cite[Corollary 4.12]{MR542115} and also \cite[Theorem 13.5]{MR1219534} for the one-dimensional case), formulated on a generic filtered probability space $(\Omega',\A',\FF',\prob')$.